cpacilio/marvel_continuity/README.md

 - #268 (_Mask of Doom_)
 - Annual #18 (_Wedding of Black Bolt and Medusa, truce between Krees and Skrulls_)
 - #269-270 (_Terminus, Johnny and Alicia start to have mutual feelings_)
+- #271-273 (_Nathaniel Richards_) [It is revealed that Kang is a descendant of Nathaniel from 3000 who discovers Nathaniel's ancient citadel and recreates the time machine in the form of a sphinx]
+- #276-277 (_Mephisto, Dr. Strange, the Thing returns to Earth_)
+- #278-279 (_Kristoff as the new Dr Doom, explosion of the Baxter Building_)

 __Avengers__